 The risk of myocarditis after third-generation smallpox vaccines (e.g., Jynneos®) is currently unknown.
 However, people with underlying heart disease or three or more major cardiac risk factors should be counseled about the theoretical risk for myopericarditis following vaccination with a third-generation vaccine.

-Safety and efficacy in people with HIV infection has been evaluated.
-The vaccine can be offered to people with HIV, if indicated, after a discussion of the risks and benefits and using shared decision-making.
+Safety and efficacy data in immunocompromised people, including those with HIV infection, are limited.
+The MVA-BN vaccine can be offered to immunocompromised people and those with HIV, if indicated, after a discussion of the risks and benefits and using shared decision-making.
 However, immunogenicity among people with CD4 counts <100 cells/microliter or who are not virologically suppressed remains unknown.

 There are insufficient data to determine the risks of these vaccines in pregnant and breastfeeding women.
 However, the vaccine can be offered to pregnant and breastfeeding women who are otherwise eligible, after a discussion of the risks and benefits and using shared decision-making.